11 Things to Include in Your Influencer Media Kit - and How to Create One for Yourself

 What is an Influencer Media Kit?

-Briefly, an influencer media kit is an information sheet or packet that you can give to potential client brands and media organizations.
-Also referred to as a press kit, this is the influencer version of a resume, CV, or portfolio.
-In practice, that means it is something that you use to introduce yourself, a virtual handshake.
-Properly assembled, this document will tell people what you have accomplished as an influencer, and examples of your work.
-They help brands “shop” for influencers and identify the perfect services to suit their needs.
+An influencer media kit is an information sheet or short packet you hand to potential brand partners and media organizations.
+Also called a press kit, it is the influencer version of a resume, CV, or portfolio: a virtual handshake that introduces you, shows what you have accomplished as a creator, and gives examples of your work.

 Why Do You Need an Influencer Media Kit?